analokmaus/kuma_utils/README.md

     ┣ EarlyStopping             - Early stopping for TorchTrainer (callback).
     ┣ TorchLogger               - Logger
     ┣ TensorBoardLogger         - TensorBoard Logger
+    ┣ SimpleTrainEval           - Simple inbatch hook for almost all the tasks ┣ ArgumentSpecifiedHook     - Inbatch hook in case you need to pass multiple Xs to model and so on...
     ┣ TemperatureScaler         - Probability calibration for pytorch models.

 ```